 Nielsen and Hahlin.
 Expectant management of first-trimester spontaneous abortion; Lancet 1995;345: 84 – 86.

 Verdú LI, Santamaría R. (2003).
 Aborto: concepto y clasificación.
 Etiología, anatomía patológica clínica y tratamiento.
 En: Cabero L. editor.
 Tratado de Obstetricia, Ginecología y Medicina de la Reproducción.
 1ª Ed.
 Madrid: Editorial Médica Panamericana; pp. 500-508

 Wang JX, Norman RJ,Wilcox AL. Incidence of spontaneous abortion among pregnancies produced by assisted reproductive technology.
 Hum Reprod 2004;19:272 – 227.

 Wilcox AJ, Weinberg CR, O’Connor JF, Baird DD, Schlatterer JP, Canfield RE, Armstrong EG, Nisula BC.
 Incidence of early loss of pregnancy.
 N Engl J Med 1988;319:189 – 194.

 Zinaman MJ, O’Conner J, Clegg ED, Brown CC, Selevan SG.
 Estimates of human fertility and pregnancy loss.
 Fertil Steril 1996;65:503– 509.

-FAQs from users: 'What is a therapeutic abortion?', 'Can you have a miscarriage before missed period?', 'How long does miscarriage bleeding last?' and 'Is D&C necessary in all cases after a miscarriage?'.
+FAQs from users: 'What is a therapeutic abortion?', 'Is delayed abortion common?', 'Can you have a miscarriage before missed period?', 'How long does miscarriage bleeding last?' and 'Is D&C necessary in all cases after a miscarriage?'.